-All members of the Franklin Regional Senior High School community are expected to behave in a manner that maintains a school environment where individuals are safe, valued, respected and productive.
-To those ends the Senior High will continue the Olweus Prevention Program Bullying accordance with Policy 247: Hazing, and Bullying/Cyberbullying.
-Policy 249: NOTE: the Policy 249: Bullying/Cyberbullying Board Policy is displayed in each classroom.
+All members of the Franklin Regional Senior High School community are expected to behave in a manner that maintains a school environment where all individuals are safe, valued, respected and productive.
+To those ends the Senior High will continue the Olweus Bullying Prevention Program in accordance with Policy 247: Hazing, and Policy 249: Bullying/Cyberbullying.
+NOTE: the Policy 249: Bullying/Cyberbullying Board Policy is displayed in each classroom.